madukai/DataVisual/README.md

 ```
 1.)
 Determine the best time to buy and sell stock and get the maximum profit and display the data on the graph
 2.)
 Determine the best time to borrow and sell back the stock (short sell)

+Note: hovering on the data points, will show a tooltip to display the Date and Price of the stock
 ```